mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 }
 ```

-Disappointingly shutdown hook is called too late to finish started batch and Spark application is killed almost immediately.
+Disappointingly a shutdown hook is called too late to finish started batch and Spark application is killed almost immediately.
-Moreover there is no guarantee that shutdown hook will be called by JVM at all.
+Moreover there is no guarantee that a shutdown hook will be called by JVM at all.

-When I'm writing this blog post the only confirmed way to shutdown gracefully Spark Streaming application on YARN
+At the time of writing this blog post the only confirmed way to shutdown gracefully Spark Streaming application on YARN
 is to notify somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
 Command ```yarn application -kill``` should be used only as a last resort if notified application did not stop after defined timeout.